pyranha-labs/ezfs/README.md

 | File streaming        | ❌   | ❌      | -         | -          |
 | File seeking          | ❌   | ❌      | -         | -          |

-¹ Depends on whether Python was built with it
+¹ Depends on how Python was built
 ² Depends on compression module used
 ³ Depends on the backend used